PedroBolson/Wedding-Plan/README.md

 - 👨‍🍳 **Professional registration** by type (photographer, DJ, catering, etc.)
 - 💖 **Favorites system** to mark and compare preferred venues
 - 💰 **Budget management** for tracking extra expenses with estimated and actual costs
+- 📊 **Budget visualizations** with interactive charts to analyze spending distribution
 - 📅 **Event calendar** to organize visits and appointments
 - 🔄 **Google Calendar integration** to import and export events
 - 📄 **Upload and management of PDF documents**